Saurabhvsharma/ypg2yui3/README.md

 ##### Steps

-Copy _seed-file.html_ to _digital-clock.html_.
+Copy _seed-file.html_ to _digital-clock-1.html_.
 Do the following things

 - Add an _id_ attribute of "clock" to _section_.
 - Add a _style_ element in the _head_ of the document setting font size of section to "2em"